jdockerty/onetimesecret-go/README.md

         return // If the API is offline, an error is returned.
     }

+	// Send a secret to your friends email address, which will be destroyed within 60 seconds of creation.
+They must enter the passphrase to
+    // view it
+	secretResp, err := client.Create(
+		"my super secret value",
+		"very secret passphrase",
+		"bestfriend@gmail.com",
+		60)
+	if err != nil {
+		// Handling errors from sending requests and dealing with JSON go here log.Fatal(err)
 	}

+	// Log the Secret struct response with various information to stdout in easy to read format. secretResp.PrettyPrint()

+}
 ```

-The other exported functions can return a `Secret` type, which is struct that contains the expected responses from the API, such as a list of recipients for the secret or it's time-to-live value.
+The other exported functions can return a `Secret` or `Secrets` type, which is struct that contains the expected responses from the API, such as a list of recipients for the secret or it's time-to-live value.
+Which fields are going to be used is left to the user.